techidaily/site-games-able/source/_posts/assessing-the-security-of-roblox-performance-hacks.md

  Here's how you can download and install the Roblox FPS Unlocker on Windows:

-1. Go to the Roblox FPS Unlocker v5.0 release page on[GitHub](https://github.com/axstin/rbxfpsunlocker/releases) .
+1. Go to the Roblox FPS Unlocker v5.0 release page on [GitHub](https://github.com/axstin/rbxfpsunlocker/releases) .
 2. Navigate to the**Assets** section and download the**rbxfpsunlocker-x64-hotfix1.zip** file.
 ![Download the Roblox FPS Unlocker From GitHub](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/1-download-the-roblox-fps-unlocker-from-github.jpg)
 3. Go to your**Downloads** folder or any other location where your downloaded files reside.